New York Governor Cuomo sexually harassed multiple women, probe finds | Politics

 New York Governor Cuomo sexually harassed multiple women, probe finds

-A five-month investigation has found that New York Governor Andrew Cuomo sexually harassed multiple women in violation of federal and state law, creating a "climate of fear" within his office, state Attorney General Letitia James, said on Tuesday.
+The independent inquiry showed that Cuomo engaged in unwanted groping, kissing and hugging, and made inappropriate comments to a total of 11 women, James told a news briefing, adding that the Democratic governor's office had become a "toxic workplace" that enabled harassment to occur.
+The findings, detailed in a scathing 168-page report, could deal a devastating blow to Cuomo's political future and hinder his administration, although the probe was civil in nature and will not directly lead to any criminal charges against him.

-A five-month investigation has found that New York Governor Andrew Cuomo sexually harassed multiple women in violation of federal and state law, creating a "climate of fear" within his office, state Attorney General Letitia James, said on Tuesday.
-The independent inquiry showed that Cuomo engaged in unwanted groping, kissing and hugging, and made inappropriate comments, James told a news briefing, adding that the Democratic governor's office had become a "toxic workplace" that enabled "harassment to occur."
+A five-month investigation has found that New York Governor Andrew Cuomo sexually harassed multiple women in violation of federal and state law, creating a "climate of fear" within his office, state Attorney General Letitia James said on Tuesday.
+The independent inquiry showed that Cuomo engaged in unwanted groping, kissing and hugging, and made inappropriate comments to a total of 11 women, James told a news briefing, adding that the Democratic governor's office had become a "toxic workplace" that enabled harassment to occur.

 The findings, detailed in a scathing 168-page report, could deal a devastating blow to Cuomo's political future and hinder his administration, although the probe was civil in nature and will not directly lead to any criminal charges against him.
-"Specifically, the investigation found that Governor Andrew Cuomo sexually harassed current and former New York State employees by engaging in unwelcome and non-consensual touching and making numerous offensive comments," said James, a Democrat.
+"These 11 women were in a hostile and toxic work environment.
+We should believe women," said James, a Democrat.

+"What this investigation revealed was a disturbing pattern of conduct by the governor of the great state of New York," James added.
 There was no immediate comment from the governor's office.
 Cuomo, 63, has denied wrongdoing.
-There was also no immediate comment from Carl Heastie, the speaker of the Democratic-controlled New York Assembly, who had authorized an impeachment investigation into Cuomo.
-Heastie has previously said that lawmakers would incorporate James' findings into their impeachment probe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)